 However, as these rules and notices are relatively new and there is a lack of clear statutory interpretation, we face uncertainties regarding the reporting required for and impact on future private equity financing transactions, share exchange or other transactions involving the transfer of shares in our company by investors that are non-PRC resident enterprises, or the sale or purchase of shares in other non-PRC resident companies or other taxable assets by us.
 For example, the PRC tax authorities may consider that our current offering involves an indirect change of shareholding in our PRC subsidiaries and therefore it may be regarded as an Indirect Transfer under SAT Circular 7 or SAT Circular 37.
-Although we believe no SAT Circular 7 or SAT Circular 37 reporting is required on the basis that the current offering has commercial purposes and is not conducted for tax avoidance, the PRC tax authorities may pursue us to report under SAT Circular 7 or SAT Circular 37 and request that we and our PRC subsidiaries assist in the filing.
-As a result, we and our subsidiaries may be required to expend significant resources to provide assistance and comply with SAT Circular 7 or SAT Circular 37, or establish that we or our non-resident enterprises should not be subject to tax under SAT Circular 7 or SAT Circular 37, for the current offering or other transactions, which may have an adverse effect on our and their financial condition and day-to-day operations.
+Although we believe no SAT Circular 37 or SAT Circular 37 reporting is required on the basis that the current offering has commercial purposes and is not conducted for tax avoidance, the PRC tax authorities may be required to expend significant resources to provide assistance and comply with SAT Circular 37, or establish that we or our non-resident enterprises should not be subject to tax under SAT Circular 37, for the current offering or other transactions, which may have an adverse effect on our and their financial condition and day-to-day operations.